LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: Introduction

 \section{Introduction}

-Text-based image segmentation is useful for several image editing applications such as inpainting \cite{couairon2022diffedit, Lugmayr_2022_CVPR, xie2022smartbrush}, image matting \cite{sun2021semantic, xu2017deep}, language-guided editing \cite{chen2018language} etc. Recently, it has also gained traction inside several text-based image synthesis workflows \footnote{\href{https://github.com/brycedrennan/imaginAIry}{imaginAIry}, \href{https://github.com/AUTOMATIC1111/stable-diffusion-webui}{stable-diffusion-webui}}, which often require fine-grained control over the synthesis pipeline.
-However, teaching networks to accurately find the boundaries of objects is hard and annotation of boundaries at internet scale is impractical.
+Teaching neural networks to accurately find the boundaries of objects is hard and annotation of boundaries at internet scale is impractical.
 Also, most self-supervised or weakly supervised problems do not incentivize learning boundaries.
 For example, training on classification or captioning allows models to learn the most discriminative parts of the image without focusing on boundaries \cite{selvaraju2017grad, zeiler2014visualizing}.
-Our insight is that Latent Diffusion Models (LDMs) \cite{rombach2022high}, which can be trained without object level supervision at internet scale, must attend to object boundaries, and so we hypothesize that they can learn features which would be useful for text-based image segmentation.
+Our insight is that Latent Diffusion Models (LDMs) \cite{rombach2022high}, which can be trained without object level supervision at internet scale, must attend to object boundaries, and so we hypothesize that they can learn features which would be useful for open world image segmentation.
 We support this hypothesis by showing that LDMs can improve performance on this task by up to 6\%, compared to standard baselines and these gains are further amplified when LDM based segmentation models are applied on AI generated images.

 To test the aforementioned hypothesis about the presence of object-level semantic information inside a pretrained LDM, we conduct a simple experiment.
 We compute the pixel-wise norm between the unconditional and text-conditional noise estimates from a pretrained LDM as part of the reverse diffusion process.
 This computation identifies the spatial locations that need to be modified for the noised input to align better with the corresponding text condition.
 Hence, the magnitude of the pixel-wise norm depicts regions that identify the text prompt.
 As shown in the Figure~\ref{fig:motivation1}, the pixel-wise norm represents a coarse segmentation of the subject although the LDM is not trained on this task.
 This clearly demonstrates that these large scale LDMs can not only generate visually pleasing images, but their internal representations encode fine-grained semantic information, that can be useful for tasks like segmentation.